MixRadio: Nokia Music and MixRadio

-2014-2016

 Nokia MixRadio began the year with the launch of the MixRadio app for the Nokia Asha and Nokia X platforms at GSMA Mobile World Congress in February 2014.

 The service was again renamed to only "MixRadio" on 1 July 2014, to reflect the change of ownership from Nokia to Microsoft.
 On 11 September 2014, the MixRadio application was announced for the Sonos range of wireless speakers with a companion app.
 MixRadio further extended their reach on 27 November 2014, with the application being added to the adidas miCoach Smart Run touchscreen watch.

+Sale of MixRadio to Line Corporation

 On 18 December 2014, after mulling a spin-off of the service, Microsoft announced that it would sell MixRadio to Line Corporation, a subsidiary of Naver Corporation, for an undisclosed amount.
 On 17 March 2015, the transaction was completed.
 At this time, beta versions of the app were released for Android and iOS.

 On 19 May 2015 MixRadio announced the launch of the commercial iOS and Android apps with simultaneous launch events in New York City and Singapore.
 MixRadio also announced their partnership with HTC at this event to integrate MixRadio into the BlinkFeed software of HTC smartphones.
 The HTC BlinkFeed integration with MixRadio went live on 9 June 2015.

 During the third quarter of 2015, MixRadio further expanded its reach to other platforms, namely Apple Watch, Amazon Appstore and Tizen.
 In the first week of November 2015, MixRadio launched as a fully featured web browser client for the Windows and OS X operating systems, mirroring the look and functionality of its smartphone apps.
 Starting in late September 2015, MixRadio was made available to download through the Amazon Appstore (and consequently BlackBerry devices).
 The app was also preinstalled on the Samsung Z3, a smartphone running the Tizen operating system.